343 Flammable and Combustible Liquids

 A flammable liquid that may be eligible to be reclassified as a combustible liquid under

-49 CFR 173.120(b).
-See
+49 CFR § 173.120(b).
+Refer to

 343.1.
 Acceptable (with restrictions) in domestic mail via surface transportation only.
-Follow requirements for Packaging Instruction 3B in Appendix C, as applicable.
+Follow requirements for Packaging Instruction 3B in Appendix C as applicable.

 Above 140° F (60° C)